-I went a little bit crazy buying the different variations of the Hershey Kiss this holiday season.
+I went a little bit crazy buying different variations of Hershey Kisses this holiday season.
 And when I say a little crazy… I mean I bought at least a dozen bags of them.
-Just to bake cookies.
+Just to bake food. cookies.

 I know.
 Obsessive.